konsoletyper/teavm-site/_docs/flavour/routing.md

 # Binding URL hashes to pages

-Now we want to display pages as user changes URL in address bar.
+Now we want to display pages as the user changes URL in address bar.
-It's easy, we already have bound URLs to actions, but left these actions empty.
+It's easy, since we already have bound URLs to actions, but left these actions empty.
-Notice `index`, `hello` and `goodbye` methods of `Client` class, they don't do anything.
+Notice the `index`, `hello` and `goodbye` methods of the `Client` class don't do anything.
 Flavour calls these methods automatically on every URL update.
 Let's make these methods to do something useful: